neondatabase/website/content/docs/functions/jsonb_array_elements.md

 **jsonb_path_query**

-`jsonb_path_query` uses JSON Path expressions for flexible navigation and filtering within `JSONB` structures and returns a JSONB array containing matching elements.
+`jsonb_path_query` uses `JSON` Path expressions for flexible navigation and filtering within `JSONB` structures and returns a `JSONB` array containing matching elements.
 It supports filtering within the path expression itself, enabling complex conditions and excels at navigating and extracting elements from nested arrays and objects.

 If your query involves navigating through multiple levels of nesting, complex filtering conditions, or updates to `JSONB` data, `jsonb_path_query` is often the preferred choice.

-Consider a simple example - to extract the first skill of each developer in the **developers** table:
+Consider a simple example — to extract the first skill of each developer in the `developers` table:

 ```sql
 SELECT jsonb_path_query(skills, '$[0]') AS first_skill